rackerlabs/docs-rackspace-federation/doc/config-3p-saml/generic-3p-saml.rst

 identity provider sends during the SAML login process are mapped to the required/desired values for Rackspace.

-An overview of the required values and example mappings can be found at :ref:`required-mapping-ug`.
+An overview of Attribute Mapping and example mapping policies can be found at :ref:`attribmapping-basics-ug`.